 3. We have gotten back to nature in a profound way

 We wake up to sunlight peeking through the forest canopy, to birds chirping.
 We fall asleep to the sound of the wind in the trees, or the sound of water lapping against the shore.
 We often fish in the sea or river for our dinner.
 We stop to smell the different plants in the forest, and I have learned to identify many plants that I never even noticed before (with the help of this awesome reference).
 Camper living has allowed us to connect with nature in a new and exciting way.

 4. We have learned to listen to our bodies

-Following our bodies’ natural rhythms has shown us how deeply we were neglecting them in our previous lives.
+Following our bodies’ natural rhythms has shown us how deeply we were neglecting them prior to our rv lifestyle.
 I’ve always thought of myself as a night owl, but without a television or computer screen to keep me awake I’ve learned that my brain actually wants to shut down once it gets dark, and mornings have become my favorite part of the day.
-(I do travel with my laptop, and have a strict no-laptop-after-dark rule for myself.)

 5. We know what we consume

 One important aspect of camper life is learning to monitor your consumption.
-We have a limited amount of water, propane, power (in the form of a 12 volt deep cycle battery), and food we can carry with us so it’s important that we know how long those supplies will last.
-When we first moved into the camper we quickly figured out that we would need to carry an extra propane tank, as well as extra drinking water if we wanted to boondock for 7-10 days at a time.
+We have a limited amount of water, propane, power (in the form of a 12 volt deep cycle camper battery), and food we can carry with us so it’s important that we know how long those supplies will last.
+When we first began living in a motorhome we quickly figured out that we would need to carry an extra propane tank, as well as extra drinking water if we wanted to boondock for 7-10 days at a time.
 We also learned how to reduce the amount of trash we were producing, because trash has to be packed out with us when we boondock!
 We are able to recharge our battery's power thanks to our solar panel, which we absolutely could not live without as it has given us so much more freedom to go off the grid!
-Learning how much we actually consume, and learning to reduce that consumption has been a really rewarding part of camper life.
+Learning how much we actually consume, and learning to reduce that consumption has been a really rewarding part of living in a camper.

 6. We have become minimalists

 Living in a camper full time requires us to make the most out of a small space, which means every item we keep needs to have an important function.
 For instance, we had a drying rack for dishes that seemed like such a great idea when we got it.
 However, the reality is that we can’t afford the counter space for drying dishes, so we almost always towel dry them.
 The drying rack had to go so we stopped and dropped it at a Goodwill.
 We unloaded a lot of stuff when we first moved into the camper, but now we take the time to discuss any new item we will be bringing on board to avoid excess stuff.
 We've also discovered a number of camper hacks that help us save tons of space (a spray bottle with soapy water is a must for rv living)!
-I’ve always loved the idea of living more simply, and living in a camper allowed us to transition to minimalism pretty painlessly.
+I’ve always loved the idea of living more simply, and living in an rv year round allowed us to transition to minimalism pretty painlessly.

 7. When something breaks we can usually fix it ourselves

 Our camper is small, simple, and only has a few electrical systems.
 When something breaks we are usually able to fix it quickly and without having to hire a repairman.
 The internet is a fantastic resource for camper upkeep and repair!
-There are DIY (do it yourself) guides for just about any camper issue.
+There are DIY rv guides for just about any camper issue.
 (Check out our DIY guide to installing a hard floor in a camper OR our DIY guide to installing a USB charger port in your camper).
 There are also many full time rv blogs out there that can provide some great rv hacks, and camper ideas.

 8. We know every inch of our house

-Since we only have about 120 square feet of living space we know exactly how much storage we have, where the water tanks are, and where the pipes/wires are.
+Living in an rv, we only have about 120 square feet of living space we know exactly how much storage we have, where the water tanks are, and where the pipes/wires are.
 Knowing our home so well makes upkeep and troubleshooting pretty darn easy.
 We also notice any issues immediately, which allows us to make repairs right away, before problems snowball!
 We keep this basic tool kit on hand at all times, and we use it pretty frequently!